shootermv/MESI/README.md

-# MESI - Project & Tasks management app
+# MESI - programming tasks management app

 Mesi is an application built with [AngularJS](http://angularjs.org/).
 You can use it to manage your team of programmers.